Shyne

-Shyne was elected to the Belizean House of Representatives in the 2020 general election, as a member of the center-right Belize United Democratic Party.
-He became the Belize Leader of the Opposition in the House of Representatives and the leader of the Belize United Democratic Party, in both June 2021 (until September 2021) and February 2022.
+Shyne was elected to the Belizean House of Representatives in the 2020 general election, as a member of the center-right United Democratic Party.
+He served as Leader of the Opposition and leader of the United Democratic Party between June and September 2021, and again from February 2022.

+A documentary about his life, The Honorable Shyne, was released by Hulu/Andscape in November 2024.

 Early life

-Shyne was born Jamal Michael Barrow, in Belize City in Belize in Central America, to Frances Imeon Myvette and Dean Barrow, who were not married.
+Shyne was born Jamal Michael Barrow, in Belize City, to mother Frances Imeon Myvette and father Dean Barrow, who were not married.
 Shyne's mother is the sister of Michael Myvett, now going by the surname Finnegan, one of Dean Barrow's long-time political colleagues in Belize.
 Barrow's middle name comes from his uncle.
 Shyne's Jewish maternal grandmother had emigrated from Ethiopia to Belize.

-As a child, Barrow's time was divided between his mother in Brooklyn, New York City, and his lawyer/politician father, who initially failed to acknowledge his son, and was years later elected in 2008 as the first black Prime Minister of Belize.
-Barrow's mother moved to the United States when he was three years old, leaving her son with his father who was busy with politics, and left Shyne between the care of his mother's brother Michael and father's sister Denise in Belize City.
-His father was in a relationship with another woman, and Barrow recalls: “The nigga said his two other kids were made out of love.
-It was devastating.
-That shit really fucked me up.”
+As a child, Barrow lived with his mother in Brooklyn, New York City, and at times with his father in Belize.
+Dean Barrow, a lawyer and politician, later became the first Black Prime Minister of Belize of Belize in 2008.
+Barrow's mother moved to the United States when he was three years old, leaving her son between the care of her brother, Michael, and his father's sister, Denise, in Belize City.
+His father was in a relationship with another woman, and Barrow recalls: "The nigga said his two other kids were made out of love.
+It was devastating."

-When he was seven years old, Barrow moved to Brooklyn to live with his mother in Crown Heights and then East Flatbush, in near poverty, while spending summers in Belize with his father.
-His mother supported them by cleaning homes and taking care of children, and he slept on the sofa in their small apartment on Church Avenue and East 18th Street.
+At age seven, Barrow moved to Brooklyn to live with his mother, residing in Crown Heights and later East Flatbush.
+His mother supported the family through domestic work, and Barrow spent summers with his father in Belize.
 After he moved to Brooklyn, he began to develop a strong interest in the hip-hop culture of the 1980s and 1990s.
-At age 15, while in a fight he was shot in his right shoulder by another kid in Flatbush, Brooklyn, leaving him with a six-inch scar.
+At age 15, Barrow was shot in the shoulder during a fight in Flatbush, an injury that left a lasting scar.

 After graduating high school three years later, part of the time of which he spent attending high school in Belize at Wesley College in 1993, he enrolled in a New York City College of Technology computer program.
 He paid for his tuition by working as a bike messenger, buying an 18-speed bicycle and riding it from Brooklyn over the Brooklyn Bridge into Manhattan, where he made deliveries around the borough.
 He left NYC College of Technology to pursue a career in music.